 We treat the playground as part of the Learning Environment and to this end provide supervised activities - often organised by the children themselves - during the lunchbreak.
 The children, through the School Council, regularly suggests ways of improving breaktimes.
-We have introduced playground zones as well as indoor Games and Chill zones: the Computer Suite and Library are also open at lunch times and before and after school.
+We have introduced playground zones as well as quiet zones.